alyang666/STM32F401-PWM/README.md

 When a digital signal spends more time in the off state than the on state, it has a duty cycle of <50%.
 Here is a pictorial that illustrates these three scenarios:
 ![image](https://user-images.githubusercontent.com/71445509/165858092-9b5a2b0c-0636-45f5-8827-97598d009f93.png)

+This technology is very common in today's mobile phone OLED screens We reduce the term duty to reduce the brightness, the effect is that the stroboscopic flicker is serious and harmful to the eyes